Resource for GPs to Counsel Patients

 • Have normal fertility

-• Can cuddle with their kids in bed, share a bath
+• Cuddle with their kids in bed, share a bath

 • Have the same overall health, immune system and lifespan as others and no additional cancer risk